-The main investment for the company - which is classified as an associate - its interest stake in Kuwait Financial Center Company, "Markaz".
-The total amount of shares in the Kuwait Financial Center Company is approximately 142.77 million shares, which represents 29.7% of the company's shares.
-The associate company achieved exceptional profits for the shareholders of the parent company amounting to 14.987 million Kuwaiti Dinars in 2021, compared to a loss of 1.715 million Kuwaiti Dinars at the end of 2020, with an increase of 974%.
+The main investment for the company - which is classified as an associate - remains its share in Kuwait Financial Center Company "Markaz".
+The company's total ownership of Kuwait Financial Center Company shares amounts to 149.912 million shares, which represents 29.7% of the company's shares.
+The associate company achieved net profits for the shareholders of the parent company amounting to approximately 2,861 million Kuwaiti dinars in 2022, compared to net profits amounting to approximately 14,988 million Kuwaiti dinars at the end of 2120, with a decrease rate of 81% due to the decline in the fair value of financial assets at fair value through profits and losses.
+The general assembly of the associate company also approved the distribution of cash dividends of 5% (5 fils per share).